Diagnostic ImagingWe offer several diagnostic imaging services for your convenience.

 DIAGNOSTIC RADIOGRAPHY (X-RAY)

-Manhattan Orthopedic & Sports Medicine group offers a state of the art radiology suite, identical to those found in Citi Field (home of the NY Mets), and in Barclays Center (home of the Brooklyn Nets).
+Manhattan Orthopedics offers a state of the art radiology suite, identical to those found in Citi Field (home of the NY Mets), and in Barclays Center (home of the Brooklyn Nets).

 Our x-ray facility features advanced digital technology that creates significantly increased image quality, allowing for sharper x-rays, better image detail and ultimately, better visualization and interpretation of fractures and other maladies.
 But best of all, the equipment features an integrated generator and cesium digital detector which allows us to deliver x-ray care with a fraction of the x-ray exposure of other, older x-ray facilities.